rocket-pool/old.docs.rocketpool.net/src/guides/node/advanced-docker-config.md

 # Advanced Docker Settings

 The Rocketpool smartnode stack runs on Docker and pulls it's configuration from `~/.rocketpool/config.yml` by default.
 This file contains the settings that the smartnode when the stack is started using `rocketpool service start`.
+Note that after every change to the config file you will need to run `rocketpool service stop` and `rocketpool service start`.

 There are a number of lines in this configuration file under the `smartnode:` section that you can edit to customize the behaviour of the smartnode stack.